 Notice that the last command processes both sides at once.

 The language model (LM) is used to ensure fluent output, so it is built with the target language (i.e English in this case).
-The IRSTLM documentation gives a full explanation of the command-line options, but the following will build an appropriate 3-gram language model, removing singletons, smoothing with improved Kneser-Ney, and adding sentence boundary symbols:
+The KenLM documentation gives a full explanation of the command-line options, but the following will build an appropriate 3-gram language model.

 You can check the language model by querying it, e.g.